What Are Peptides?

 Signal Peptides

-These peptides send messages between cells, triggering specific responses like collagen production or immune activation.
+These peptides transmit messages between cells, triggering responses like collagen production, immune activation, or hormone release.
+Many research peptides fall into this category.

 Carrier Peptides

-Carrier peptides transport essential trace elements like copper and manganese to cells where they're needed for various biological processes.
+Carrier peptides transport essential trace elements like copper and manganese to cells where they're needed for enzymatic processes and tissue maintenance.

 Neurotransmitter Peptides

-These affect brain chemistry and can influence mood, cognition, and behavior.
-Examples include certain nootropic peptides.
+These affect brain chemistry and influence mood, cognition, memory, and behavior.
+Examples include certain nootropic peptides studied for cognitive research.

 Antimicrobial Peptides

-Part of the innate immune system, these peptides help fight off bacterial, viral, and fungal infections.
+Part of the innate immune system, these peptides help defend against bacterial, viral, and fungal pathogens.
+They're an active area of immunology research.

 Hormone Peptides

-Many hormones are actually peptides, including insulin, growth hormone-releasing hormones, and GLP-1 analogs.
+Many hormones are peptides, including insulin, growth hormone-releasing hormones, and GLP-1 analogs.
+These regulate metabolism, growth, and numerous physiological processes.

 | Feature | Peptides | Proteins |